Cuda-Chen/FPGA-Architecture-and-CAD/chap15/chap15.md

 * Shut down unused clock signals to reduce power
 * Gropu logic with common clock into same LAB in power-driven placement

+## Glitch Power
+* *Glitches* at gate output are unwanted signal transistions due to unbalanced arrival times at gate inputs.
+* E.g. Input transition from 000 to 111
+* For FPGA, glitch power accounts for a significant portion of dynamic power (>20%)

+## Don't Cares in Logic Circuit
+* A mapped LUT nay have *don't care* entries
+* Don't care entry: an input pattern can never occur or output cannot propagate to POs

+## Glitch Reduction by Don't Care Assignment
+* Glich reduction by proper logic value assignment for don't cares (use a simple majority vote heuristic)

+## Interconnect Power Consumption
+* Routing power is prime component of FPGA dynamic power
+* Large wire capacitance results in high power consumption.

 ---
 ---